dmd-program/dmd-400-sp17/animation.md

 ## Types of animation projects

+Animation projects can be fully 2D, 3D, or a combination of the two.

 1. Short film
 2. Explainer animation
 3. Motion graphics \(bumper animations, commercials, titles, user interface elements in 3D environments\)